WTX

 Can also be used for database connections, which is quite handy because it enhances the performance of executing commands and alleviates the use of hardware resources.

-To use this functionality, it necessary to activate the pool
+To use this functionality, it is necessary to activate the pool

 feature.